dawidbak/SystemDesign/UrlShortener/README.md

 **API Layer**: Scales horizontally with Snowflake ID generation, allowing each instance to produce globally unique identifiers without a central coordination point.

 **Caching Layer**: Frequently accessed URLs are served from an in-memory cache, reducing latency and offloading read traffic from the database.
-If multiple cache nodes are used, consistent hashing ensures even key distribution and minimizes cache rebalancing when nodes are added or removed.
+With scaling horizontally consistent hashing ensures even key distribution and minimizes cache rebalancing when nodes(virtual nodes) are added or removed.

 **Database Layer**: PostgreSQL serves as the primary data store with read replicas to handle the high read-to-write ratio (~10:1), improving both throughput and availability.

 **Future Scaling**: As the system grows, PostgreSQL can be partitioned or sharded (e.g., by ID ranges or time-based keys) to distribute load across multiple nodes.
-If the caching layer expands further, consistent hashing can be leveraged to maintain a balanced and resilient cache topology across distributed instances.

 ---